rkudela/ifcb-test/Installation.md

 ```
 > During this process you may receive a pop-up asking if you want to grant access to networks from "VBoxHeadless".
 You should answer in the affirmative, to allow your computer to connect to the dashboard virtual machine.

+> If this process times out while attempting to connect with ssh, you may be attempting to boot a 64-bit version of Ubuntu on a 32-bit machine (see above).

-You should be able to visit your dashboard now from the computer you are running it on at the following URL:
+Once the virtual machine boots, you should be able to visit your dashboard now from the computer you are running it on at the following URL:

 ```
 http://localhost:8888/